minionkevin/PlayerPrefsPractice/README.md

 # PlayerPrefsPractice
 Unity - PlayerPrefs - practice
 Uses playerprefs to save data
-int,float,string,bool,or customize field type based on reflection
+customize field type based on reflection
+Change Test.cs to see the saving data